Classical profile, placement in first semester

 - Ear training

-- Sing interval functions to a drone note (with absolute note names)
+- Sing intervals to a given drone note

 - Rhythm

-- Make the polyrhythms 3 over 2 and 2 over 3 audible (either by tapping with both hands, hands and feet, hand and voice, etc.)
+- Make the polyrhythm 3 over 2 or 2 over 3 audible by tapping in both hands or between hands and feet.
+Count to two and then change to three or vice versa

 Folk Music profile